nbro/pioneer3at_simulation/README.md

 ## Customisation

-Pioneer 3-AT model can be modified by editing the `pioneer3at.urdf.xacro` file.
-There more cameras can be placed or the values of the current ones modified.
+Pioneer 3-AT model can be modified by editing the `pioneer3at.urdf.xacro` file (bottom section).
+There more cameras and laser sensors can be placed or the values of the current ones modified.

+Boolean contact information is also provided for the wheels and main body.
+A developed gazebo plugin carries this out.

-Colouring of the plane is done using textures (`materials` in gazebo).
-We can modify such colouring by editing our custom `color_plane` model or create new ones and place them in `models` folder.
+Coloring of the plane is done using textures (`materials` in gazebo).
+We can modify such coloring by editing our custom `color_plane` model or create new ones and place them in `models` folder.